Help! I'm In Love With The Modern Love Song

 In searching for a version of the song to embed in this very post, I was met with desperate pleas for the track from Reddit, Twitter, and LyricSoundtrack.com.
 One woman even confessed in the comments section of the latter that she had spent "a lot of hours" searching for the elusive song.

 But since no one in the series stopped in their quest to find their version of true love, we did not stop in our quest to locate more information on the sweet earworm.
-Performed by Gary Clark, the song is reportedly called "Circus," and will be available to download soon with the show's official soundtrack.
+Performed by Gary Clark, and written by John Carney, the song is called "Setting Sail," and will be available to download soon with the show's official soundtrack.
 Clark himself subtly revealed the news on his Twitter this past weekend.

 OST out next week which will hopefully clear up the song credits a little!
 RT @Stillwater_Film: @GaryClarkMusic Did you write all the songs?
 End titles suggest that but didn’t see who sang them or what they were called?— Gary Clark (@GaryClarkMusic) October 20, 2019